Franco28/Moto_Boot_Logo_Maker/README.md

 #

 ## Contribute Tool Translation - For now Tool is in English

+### How to request a new language?
+- Just read info below...

 - Please read all info inside en.txt file!
 - Download english file to translate: [File To Translate EN](https://sourceforge.net/projects/motobootlogomaker/files/TRANSLATIONS/en.txt/download)
+- You will see your language in future updates
+- Remember to send me this file translated to my [Telegram](https://t.me/francom28) account

+- If you have any doubt, ask me!

 #